PianoTexas International Festival & Academy

 PianoTexas warmly welcomes Teachers who prefer to play less often in public but wish, as Active Observers, to enhance their pianistic skills through experiencing the methods and ideas of renowned guest artists.
 Active Observers receive two private lessons and if requested a performance opportunity in one recital.

-By joining the Festival, both Active and General Observers will have the opportunity of hearing the teaching of many different artists of international standing, attending the concerto and solo concerts, as well as enjoying the “Conversations with Guest Artists”.
+By joining the Festival, both Active and General Observers will have the opportunity of hearing the teaching of many different artists of international standing, attending the Distinguished Artists Series, concerto and solo concerts, as well as enjoying the “Conversations with Guest Artists” during the Teachers program.

 Depending on the availability of the guest artists, private lessons are possible, at extra cost.
 Schedule and fees should be discussed directly between the guest artist and the participant.